 Walking around the exhibit space from left to right takes visitors past fossils from the Permian, Cretaceous creatures of the land & sea, and finally some Cenozoic mammal fossils, petrified wood, and taxidermy mounts.
 In terms of time periods represented, I think they actually managed to pack a more comprehensive overview of Texan prehistory into this small space than the Mayborn Museum did with its similarly themed fossil halls.
-A fun looking fossil dig pit sits in the center of the exhibit space, though sadly it was off limits at the time of our visit due to social distancing considerations.
+A fun fossil dig pit sits in the center of the exhibit space, which of course captured my boys’ attention most of the time we were there.

 Texas Through Time also houses its own fossil preparation lab, which visitors can view through large windows in the back.
 While they excavate plenty of their own fossils, they also provide their services to other museums in need of extra field hands and preparators.
 During my visit they were in the middle of prepping a Triceratops fossil from Colorado for the Denver Museum.